Why living with OCD is different to what’s on social media

 What is Obsessive Compulsive Disorder (OCD)?

 Obsessive Compulsive Disorder is characterised by obsessions, compulsions or both (it’s in the name).
 Obsessions are intrusive thoughts, typically about something negative that may happen.
-They are consuming thoughts that can best be described as “sticky,” because they stay in your mind and make you feel a serious sense of discomfort or disturbance.
+They are consuming thoughts that can best be described as “sticky” because they stay in your mind and make you feel a serious sense of discomfort or disturbance.
 Compulsions are then actions that you feel the need to carry out in order to settle or counteract the intrusive thought (the obsession).
-These actions are typically a repetitive action that will need to be done over and over a certain amount of times or until it “feels right.”
+These actions are typically repetitive actions that will need to be done over and over a certain number of times or until it “feels right.”
 You feel that the fear, disgust or discomfort you feel won’t disappear until this action has been carried out the exact number of times or until it “feels right.”

 Taking up your time and energy

 OCD can take over so much of your life because you spend so much time of your time with these thoughts in your head and performing these actions to ease the anxiety you feel.
-Turning off your light before you fall asleep at night might seem so simple to most people but for some people with OCD it can be really difficult and take them minutes for it to just “feel right.”
-Likewise with turning off your phone, or brushing your teeth or locking your door.
+Turning off your light before you fall asleep at night might seem so simple to most people, but for some people with OCD, it can be really difficult and take them minutes for it to just “feel right.”
+Likewise, with turning off your phone, or brushing your teeth or locking your door.
 It varies from person to person.
 So much of a person’s time is taken up with these obsessions and compulsions.

-So now you see OCD is not an adjective, it’s not a trendy word to describe someone annoyed about a Smartie or someone who enjoys a tidy living space.
-While these may be possible traits of someone with OCD they alone don’t mean a person suffers from OCD.
+So now you see OCD is not an adjective; it’s not a trendy word to describe someone annoyed about a Smartie or someone who enjoys a tidy living space.
+While these may be possible traits of someone with OCD, they alone don’t mean a person suffers from OCD.
 The common misunderstanding of OCD in our society and the way the term is used so loosely and without any real meaning is very damaging to the people who suffer from OCD.

 Living with OCD

 Living with OCD in a world that doesn’t fully understand OCD adds to the challenge of living with a mental illness.
 I found that finding the courage to tell someone I have OCD and then being met with an air of indifference because they don’t understand OCD only pushes me further into myself and back into isolation.
 Living with OCD is isolating, as I’m sure is the case with many mental illnesses.
-People don’t understand how you really feel, how it actually affects your mind and your life, or how you’re forced to live because of these obsessive thoughts racing through your head.
+People don’t understand how you feel, how it affects your mind and your life, or how you’re forced to live because of these obsessive thoughts racing through your head.
 People presume things about you: that it makes you a better student because you’re obsessed with studying, or that you’re house is tidy because you just have to clean it.
-I am a good student, not because of my OCD, but in spite of it.
+I am a good student, not because of my OCD, but despite it.
 I’ve had to fight against my OCD to make time for studying, but without getting so stressed that it makes my OCD worse.
-My house isn’t tidy, it’s clean because my OCD fears contamination, but it’s not tidy because properly tidying it with my OCD would take nearly twice as long as it would most people.
+My house isn’t tidy, it’s clean because my OCD fears contamination, but it’s not tidy because properly tidying it with my OCD would take nearly twice as long as it would for most people.

 People with OCD are often not taken seriously when they tell others about suffering from OCD.
-If someone who meets the common stereotypes of OCD, such as being a frequent hand washer, tells another person they have OCD a common response can be “Oh sure that’s obvious, everyone knows that.”
+If someone who meets the common stereotypes of OCD, such as being a frequent hand washer, tells another person they have OCD, a common response can be “Oh sure that’s obvious, everyone knows that.”
 They are not taken seriously and may suffer alone or in silence for much longer.

-Some people in my life have failed to understand what OCD actually means.
-They presumed it was the quirky adjective they’d seen on the internet, or that it literally meant I liked to wash my hands.
+Some people in my life have failed to understand what OCD means.
+They presumed it was the quirky adjective they’d seen on the internet or that it literally meant I liked to wash my hands.
 They never understood what it actually meant.
 These misconceptions that people have are more damaging than many realise.
 It turns this serious mental illness into a joke, a trend, and takes away any true meaning from the people who actually suffer from it.
-Next time you joke about how tidy you like to be, pick an adjective that isn’t “OCD,” pick a word that actually describes what you are trying to say.
-Stop taking away the meaning of this illness and making it harder for people who actually suffer with it.
+Next time you joke about how tidy you like to be, pick an adjective that isn’t “OCD,” and pick a word that actually describes what you are trying to say.
+Stop taking away the meaning of this illness and making it harder for people who actually suffer from it.

 Supporting young people with OCD